Carnegie Mellon University School of Architecture Faculty Search:

 - Contact information for three references, including name, position, employer, email address, phone number and your professional relationship with them;

-- For those with prior academic experience, examples of your students’ work.
+- For those with prior academic experience, examples of the work of your students.

-Applications are due Monday, 17 December 2018.
-Interviews with shortlisted applicants will be scheduled for early January through early February.
-The job offer will be extended in March and the appointment completed by April 2019, with employment expected to begin in August 2019.
+Applications are due no later than Monday, 7 January 2019.
+Interviews with shortlisted applicants will be scheduled for early February through early March.
+Job offers will be extended in April and hires completed by May 2019, with employment expected to begin in August 2019.

 Equal Employment Opportunity Statement